 I call Nine Pound Hammer the Bluegrass National Anthem because it is played so much.
 Really, go to a bluegrass jam and request this one; if they don’t know it, just walk away, it’s not a bluegrass jam.
 I have a super easy beginner version in my TAB store along with the chord chart.

-Check out the JD Crowe version
+You HAVE to check out the JD Crowe version

 This one may or may not come up.
 At the same time, if you’re going to play the banjo, you have to know this song.
 Someone is going to request it and you need to know it.
 It contains a lot of the standard Earl Scruggs banjo licks and vocabulary.
+You can’t call yourself a bluegrass banjo player without knowing this bluegrass standard.

 Love Please Come Home